siyazhu/PAIPAI/README.md

-# Package of Alloy Interstitials Processed with Artificial Intelligence (PAIPAI)
+# Package for Alloy Interstitials Processed with Artificial Intelligence (PAIPAI)

 <p>